timeteam/timeteam.github.io/_posts/Non_fiction/2018-08-14-beethoven-for-a-later-age.md

 About Beethoven I learned how he managed to remain remarkably isolated from the upheavals of the times, Napoleon's war and defeat, and other revolutions and persecutions.
 He seemed to confine his political activism and idealism to his art, in a way strikingly similar to that of Leonardo da Vinci.
 I guess if you really are a genius you behave as you must.

 About musicians I learned that they likely get more from the music and from their performances than most members of the audience, or at least appreciate it at another level.
 Audiences lacking a formal musical training take the music differently, but I think more as the composer intended.
-Such is the initial impression of this splendid book.
+Such is the initial and likely unfair impression from this splendid book.